Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 |Semester Assessment||2 TESTS||30%|

 On successful completion of this module students should be able to:

 1. Express common physical systems and relationships using the mathematical language of vectors, differential equations and Fourier theory.

 2. Use vectors, vector fields, vector algebra and different co-ordinate systems to analyse physical problems in 3-dimensional space.

 3. Evaluate line, surface and volume integrals.
-Apply the Stokes', Green's and divergence theorems.
+Recall and apply the Stokes', Green's and divergence theorems including scale factors.

-4. Apply different methods of solution to various types of differential equations.
+4. Recall and apply different methods of solution tovarious types of differential equations.